OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Troubleshooting.md

 3. Once the disconnection is completed.
 Go to Settings and select External Git and add below URL and branch name.

     * Repository : https://github.com/OfficeDev/microsoft-teams-apps-company-communicator.git
-    * Branch     : master (If you are using older version of CC, please select the branch name accordingly.)
+    * Branch     : main (If you are using older version of CC, please select the branch name accordingly.)

     ![Screenshot of troubleshooting app service deployment](images/troubleshooting_appservicesyncerror_3.png)